JGN1722/RoverOs/README.md

 To do so, you need to have Bochs installed.
 I have not tested building on Linux, or running with other emulators.

 ## Acknowledgments
 This project is inspired by various OS development resources, mostly on the [OsDev wiki](https://wiki.osdev.org/Expanded_Main_Page).
 For the compiler, I must thank Jack Crenshaw and his incredibly useful [Let's Build a Compiler](https://compilers.iecc.com/crenshaw/), as well as Ruslan Spivak for his blog series [Let's build a simple interpreter](https://ruslanspivak.com/lsbasi-part1/).
 My inspiration comes from tishion's [PiscisOs](https://tishion.github.io/PiscisOS/).
+Thank you to [fysnet's FYSOS](https://github.com/fysnet/FYSOS) for the bucket heap algorithm.

 ---

 **Disclaimer:** This project is for educational and experimental purposes.
 It is not intended for production use, and has not been tested on real hardware yet.